-Depending on the flavor, one serving of this drink will set you back between 270 and 280 calories.
-Within those calories, you’ll find about 13 grams of protein and more than 50 grams of carbs, which is at a 4:1 ratio.
+Depending on the flavor, one serving of this drink will refuel between 270 and 280 calories.
+Within those calories, you’ll find about 50 grams of carbs and 13 grams of protein – roughly a 4:1 ratio.

 Other things we like on the label include decent amounts of calcium, magnesium, potassium, and sodium for electrolyte replenishment, vitamins C and E, and L-glutamine.
 L-glutamine is an amino acid that helps particularly with muscle recovery and prevents muscle soreness the day after intense exercise.